mbaldwinsmith/virtu-awake/README.md

 1) Build a VR Pod.
 2) Assign a pawn for recreation or training.
 3) Check new memories in Needs / Mood.
-4) Use Virtu-Dream Pods for long-term immersion and watch lucidity/instability.

 ## Lore Snapshot
 Pawns enter simulations for joy, training, or escape.
 Some notice seams, hear echoes, meet doubles, or become digital prophets.
 A few break free - sometimes violently.